benmvp/react-workshop/src/04-lists/README.md

 ## 📝 Tasks

-Use [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to convert the array of results into an array of components so that we can render the giphy images:
+We need to convert the array of results into an array of components so that we can render the giphy images.
+There are several ways, but the most common approach is to use [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map):

 ```js
 return (